Northern Metalmark (Calephelis borealis)

 • Calephelis geda Scudder, 1876

-Calephelis borealis, commonly known as the northern metalmark, is a butterfly of the family Riodinidae.
-It ranges through western Connecticut south through west-central Pennsylvania; central Appalachians and Ohio River Valley.
-Isolated populations are also found in southwest Missouri and eastern Oklahoma.
+One of the few representatives of the usually-tropical Riodinidae in eastern North America, it ranges through western Connecticut south through west-central Pennsylvania, as well as the central Appalachians and Ohio River Valley.
+Isolated populations are also found in southwest Missouri, Arkansas and eastern Oklahoma.
 The habitat consists of open woodland streams near serpentine, shale or limestone barrens.

 The wingspan is 29–32 mm.
 Adults are on wing from mid-June to late July in one generation per year.